-Net assets of the Library decreased by \$192,177 during the current fiscal year (See Table A-2).
+The net assets of the Library decreased \$280,739 during the current fiscal year (see Table A-2).
+This decrease is equivalent to the excess of revenues over expenses for the current fiscal year.
 Key elements of this decrease are as follows:

-- Capital assets decreased by \$176,909 due to an excess of depreciation expense over the costs of current year acquisitions. - The County appropriation increased by \$826,178 over the prior year while expenses increased \$983,564. - The increase in annual leave payable expensed in the current year was \$45,787.
+- Capital assets decreased by \$445,887 due to an excess of depreciation expense over the costs of current year acquisitions. - State Aid decreased by \$226,277 from the prior year.